 It is notable that the FZ2500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3200 does not offer wifi capability.
+In contrast, the D3200 does not provide wifi capability.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D3200 and the Panasonic FZ2500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.1 vs 20MP) with a 10% higher linear resolution.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.